MichaelKyrollos/OnlineBookstore/README.md

       - The books in the cart will be used to create an order which is stored in the database
       - Cart will be emptied
       - The user can add more items to the now empty cart if he/she desires.
 This will create a seperate order in the database when processed
+      - In the database, a book is restocked when it gets below the threshold amount that is set
 4. [View all orders](#view-all-orders) currently associated with the user who is logged in
 5. Logout - this will bring the session back the main interface